HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Introduction

 In this work, we aim to fill this gap by developing interactive embedded visualizations to help learners watch MOOC videos.
-To understand learners' specific practices, pain points, and existing solutions for watching MOOC videos, we systematically analyzed the previous literature, learners' feedback from real learning scenarios, and insights gained from multiple rounds of expert interviews.
-Given that learning is primarily concept-driven~\cite{latham2020concept}, our analysis resulted in a concept-based design space to address the four aforementioned questions.
+Through systematic analysis of previous literature, learners' feedback, and expert interviews, we derived a concept-based design space~\cite{latham2020concept} to address the four aforementioned questions.
 The design space describes how to effectively augment MOOC videos in terms of both learning content and learner levels.
-The four dimensions of the design space (i.e., data type, visual effects, behavior level, and cognitive level) provide guidance for augmentation of MOOC videos, offering new perspectives for facilitating learning in the online education domain.
+The four dimensions of the design space (i.e., data type, visual effects, behavior level, and cognitive level) provide guidance for the augmentation of MOOC videos, offering new perspectives for facilitating learning in the online education domain.